kubernetes-sigs/lws/site/content/en/docs/examples/leaderworkerset/autoscaling/_index.md

 This guide is the [basic](../basic/) deployment plus a HorizontalPodAutoscaler.
-The HPA scales the *number of replica groups* through the LWS `scale` subresource (it monitors leader pods only), between `minReplicas: 2` and `maxReplicas: 5` at 50% CPU utilization.
+The HPA scales the *number of replica groups* through the LWS `scale` subresource (it monitors leader pods only), targeting 50% CPU utilization between the `minReplicas` and `maxReplicas` each manifest sets.
 It needs [metrics-server](https://github.com/kubernetes-sigs/metrics-server).

 ## Deploy